 The S corporation is the only business form that makes it possible for its owners to save on Social Security and Medicare taxes.
 Historically, this has been the main reason S corporations have been popular.

-If you took no salary at all, you would not owe any Social Security and Medicare taxes.
+If you took no salary at all, you wouldn't owe any Social Security and Medicare taxes.
 As you might expect, however, this is not allowed.
 The IRS requires S corporation shareholder-employees to pay themselves a reasonable salary—at least what other businesses pay for similar services.
 Moreover, due to the pass-through tax deduction discussed below, it can be advantageous for an S corporation to pay substantial employee salaries.

 The Tax Cuts and Jobs Act established a brand new tax deduction for businesses owned through pass-through entities: sole proprietorships, partnerships, LLCs, and S corporations.
 Starting in 2018, owners of such entities may deduct up to 20% of their net business income from their income taxes.
 This is a personal deduction all pass-through business owners may take whether or not they itemize.